antarctica/lantern/docs/command-reference.md

 **Note:** You need to be signed in with permission to edit metadata records to use this command.

 Records will be saved as separate files named after their identifier, e.g. `2cddeea3-eb67-46af-a002-8251337984d4.json`

 **Note:** The export directory must already exist.

+**Note:** The latest revision of each record will be exported.

 ```
 $ flask records bulk-export /tmp/records/